kohler/masstree-beta/README.md

 over the tree.
 It uses all available cores (two in the above example).
 The test lasts for 20 seconds.
-It populates the key-value store with `put` queries during first 10 seconds, and then issues `get` queries over the tree during the second10 seconds, i.e. the getting phase.
+It populates the key-value store with `put` queries during first 10 seconds, and then issues `get` queries over the tree during the second 10 seconds.
 See `kvtest_rw1_seed` in `mttest.hh` for more details about the workload and other workloads that `mttest` supports.

 The output summarizes the throughput of each core.
 The `1/1 rw1/m` line says that `mttest` is running the first trial (out of one trials), of the `rw1` workload using Masstree (`m` for short) as the internal data structure.

-The rest of the result mainly consists of two parts.
+The rest of the result comprises of two parts.
 First is the per-core throughput summary, as indicated by `0: {"table":"mb","test":"rw1",...}`.
 The rest is the gnuplot source that plot the median per-core throughput.
 If you plot it, each candlestick has five points, each represents the min,20%,50%,70%,max of the corresponding metric among all threads.

-##Output format##

 `mttest` can also write the output as JSON into file for further analysis.
 For example, `./mttest -b notebook.json` will create `notebook.json` containing: